Logo: Bauhaus-University Weimar

 Standard duration of programme Deadline for application Application

-2 Semesters 31 March How to apply
+2 Semesters 31 March each year How to apply

 Master's degree programme Product Design